• Skip to main content

 Pets are not allowed on shuttles.

-Food/Snacks: There is no food service available at the Mariposa Grove Welcome Plaza or within the Mariposa Grove.
+Food/Snacks: There is no food service available at the Mariposa Grove Welcome Plaza or within Mariposa Grove.

-Water: Make sure and bring all the water you need for hiking in the Mariposa Grove with you!
+Water: Make sure and bring all the water you need for hiking in Mariposa Grove with you!
 There are NO disposable water bottles sold at the welcome plaza or at the arrivals depot at the Lower Grove.

 There are drinking fountains at the welcome plaza and arrivals depot.

-Can you drive Mariposa Grove?
+Can you drive to Mariposa Grove?

-You can not drive into the Mariposa Grove.
+You can not drive into Mariposa Grove.
 You will need to park at the welcome center and take the free Yosemite shuttle to the trailhead.

 Cars are allowed up to the arrival area during winter from December 1 to March 15th.